-In the final two weeks of class, you and your group members will present your project to the class.
-This presentation will include the creation of an executive summary (2 page document briefly summarizing your question, literature, methods, and findings).
-The presentation will last approximately 15-20 minutes, and there will be a 10 minute Q&A period, where the instructor and your peers will ask questions about your research.
-This is intended to model an academic conference, but this type of skill is highly transferable.
+In our final meeting, you and your group members will present your project to the class.
+This presentation will include the creation of an executive summary (2 page document briefly summarizing your research question, literature review, methods, and findings).
+The presentation will last approximately 10-15 minutes, and there will be a 5 minute Q&A period, where the instructor and your peers will ask questions about your research.
+This presentation is intended to model an academic conference, so you should be very familiar with your material and anticipate questions from the audience.